rkmd0/Aufgabe7/README.md

 For the forward geocoding you need a MapBox access Token at var access_token = "access Token" in /public/locationcreationmap

 Also, due to the large size of node_modules we did not upload them.
-Instead, if you clone the whole Geosoftware-1 repository you have to go to the terminal in VS-Code.<br>
+Instead, if you clone the repository you have to go to the terminal in VS-Code.<br>
-To change the path to the Aufgabe6 folder type "cd Aufgabe6" Then type "npm init" and confirm everything.
-After that type "npm install package.json"

-If the two steps above were successfull, you need to install <br>
-express <br>
-mongodb <br>
-body-parser <br>
-jquery <br>
-for the app to work with "npm install ..."

-To start the server, you then need to type: nodemon serverstart.js or nodemon start and then STRG+Click on the http://localhost:5000 url (given that node is installed and nodemon is set up)